kitconcept/kitconcept.recipe.solr/README.rst

 Introduction
 ============

-Buildout recipe to build Solr.
+Buildout recipe for Solr.
+This zc.buildout recipe downloads, builds and configures a Solr instance to be used with Plone.

 Supported options
 =================